-The need for business-driven security arises, mainly due to the evolving threats from various aspects of technology which includes the latest trends like the Internet of Things (IoT), Artificial Intelligence (AI), Machine Learning etc. As these new technologies evolve, the attack vector for these technologies also evolves every day.
+The need for business-driven security arises, mainly due to the evolving threats from various aspects of technology which includes the latest trends like the Internet of Things (IoT), Artificial Intelligence (AI), Machine Learning, etc. As these new technologies evolve, the attack vector for these technologies also evolves every day.

 For example, IoT devices may have vulnerabilities in firmware level and application level, which an attacker can exploit to take over the IoT device’s control, which gradually increases the threat for the owning organisation.

 Let’s consider an example scenario: The CEO tours television and radio studios in a bid to dispel negative press and to assure the public that their data is safe with the company.
 This often backfires when it becomes apparent that the CEO has very little knowledge of their company's cybersecurity operations, how the breach occurred or how many customers were affected.
-This causes problems to the organisation, and thus the gap occurs.
+This causes problems to the organisation, and thus the gap of grief occurs.

 Aspects of Business Driven Model: